Baseball Factory: History

 Baseball Factory was founded in 1994 in Columbia, Maryland by current CEO Steve Sclafani, in order to train and educate high school players on the college recruiting process.
 Alongside Baseball Factory, Inc., an inner-city middle school baseball program called B.A.S.E.-H.I.T.
 Foundation (presently the Baseball Factory Team One Foundation) was also launched.
 As the B.A.S.E.-H.I.T.
 Foundation continued to evolve in downtown Baltimore, Baseball Factory took their program nationwide.
 By 1997, the program reached over 1,000 players from 46 different states and had placed 90% of their players in a college baseball program.

 In 1999, the National High School Baseball Coaches Association recognized Baseball Factory as the number one recruiting service in the country.
 The company also reached the $20 million mark in scholarship money offered to Baseball Factory players.
 By 2002, Baseball Factory players had received over $65 million in college scholarships.
-In addition, former Major League manager for the Colorado Rockies, and current skipper for the Pittsburgh Pirates, Clint Hurdle, joined the Baseball Factory team as a hitting advisor.
+In addition, former Major League manager for the Colorado Rockies, and the Pittsburgh Pirates, Clint Hurdle, joined the Baseball Factory team as a hitting advisor.

 The summer of 2005 marked the first ever Baseball Express Cape Cod High School Classic, powered by the Baseball Factory.
 The game featured 36 of the best rising senior and junior high school baseball players in the nation, including 17 future selections in Major League Baseball’s amateur draft.

 On January 1, 2007, Under Armour selected Baseball Factory as the amateur baseball company to launch their baseball products through a grassroots effort.
 This partnership has included the Under Armour All-America Game, powered by Baseball Factory and held at Wrigley Field in Chicago, Illinois, bringing together 40 of the top high school athletes in the country, selected by a committee of Baseball Factory scouts.
 Since the game’s inception in 2008, 284 of the 323 draft eligible players from the Under Armour All-America Game were selected in the MLB Amateur Draft including 83 first round picks.
 In 2017, the game celebrates its 10th anniversary, and will again be broadcast on MLB Network.